Helliaca/RTRad/README.md

 You can select what data you want visualized in which way by adjusting the "Visualization Settings".
 You can select which texture and mipmap to display, in addition to showing the texture's resolution and alpha channel.

-Textures can be rendered applied to a model, or as masked / unmasked textures.
+Textures can be rendered as a model, or as masked / unmasked UV-textures.
 You can also toggle the bilinear magnification filter.

 Here are some examples of what data can be visualized: (Left-to-right: normal vectors, voxel-map, texture resolution and alpha-embedded quad-tree)